 • In 2012 States like Washington and California have saved their constituents tens of millions of dollars by blocking or lowering rate increases, while others like Texas have saved only $2k via the Rate Review provision.

 • 44 States and Washington D.C. have effective Rate Review programs.
-Montana, Wyoming, Arizona, Missouri, Arizona, Louisiana and Alabama do not.
-Virginia has a partial effective program.
+Montana, Wyoming, Arizona, Missouri, Arizona, Louisiana, and Alabama do not.
+Virginia has a partially effective program.

 • Some rate increases have made insurance unaffordable for Americans.
 Many of ObamaCare’s provisions associated with premium costs don’t start until 2014.

 • Insurance companies have to disclose how funds are being spent.
 They must spend a minimum of 80% on healthcare or give consumers a rebate for the difference.
 This is known of the 80/20 rule and has saved Americans $1.1 Billion as of Sept.
 2012.

 • The rapid appeals provision lets you repeal any claim from insurance companies within days, giving customers legal standing to fight the appeal and helping to curb insurance premium costs.

 • The Rate Review rules apply to new plans in the individual and small group markets.
 (If you are in a health plan that existed on March 23, 2010, your plan may be a grandfathered plan, which is exempt from the Rate Review rules.)

 • Each state may have its own minimum premium increase that requires a review, based on the state’s unique premium trends, health care cost trends, and other factors.

 • If your state doesn’t have a Rate Review program, or has a Rate Review program that is ineffective, the federal government will conduct Rate Reviews in your state.

 • An estimated 13 million Americans have received rebates due to the 80/20 rule.